Probabilistic-ML/lecture-notes/ProbabilisticML/01_fund/fundprob.md

 is given by the 6 possible outcomes.
 The event $A$ of rolling an even number is given by $A = \{2, 4, 6\} \subset \Omega$ and the elementary event of rolling a six is given by $A=\{6\}$.

 Probability theory is based in the concept of probability distributions.
 In the following, we will distinguish between discrete und continuous distributions.
 It is also possible to unify these two kinds of distributions by means of measure theory, but this is outside the scope of this lecture (some remarks can be found in the section on {ref}```continuous probability spaces <sec:cps>```).
-As the name suggests, the distribution determines/specifies how the outcomes of random events are distributed.
+As the name suggests, the distribution determines/specifies how the outcomes of random experiments are distributed.

 ### Discrete Probability Spaces